florianbeyer/RandomForest-Classification/README.md

 [Beyer, Florian, et al. “Multisensor Data to Derive Peatland Vegetation Communities Using a Fixed-Wing Unmanned Aerial Vehicle.”
 International Journal of Remote Sensing, vol. 00, no. 00, Taylor & Francis, 2019, pp. 1–23, doi:10.1080/01431161.2019.1580825.](https://www.tandfonline.com/doi/abs/10.1080/01431161.2019.1580825?journalCode=tres20)

 ## Maptor 1.1beta
-Finally, we are pleased to inform you, that our brand new software [Maptor](https://datenportal.wetscapes.de/dataset/maptor-0-0) has now been released as a beta version.
+Finally, we are pleased to inform you, that our brand new software [Maptor](https://datenportal.wetscapes.de/dataset/maptor-0-0) has now been released as a beta version (2020-08-05).

 the software is able to apply
 ***random forest classification and regression on remote sensing data***